 - If your condition is severe.
 Social Security Disability benefits are only available for severe conditions that interfere with work-related activities.

-- If your condition recognized as a disability.
+- If your condition is recognized as a disability.
 If your condition is not on the list of impairments, you might still be eligible, but you do not automatically qualify.

 - If you can return to your previous job.
 You are more likely to be eligible if you are physically unable to return to your regular job.

 - If you can work at any job.
-If you cannot return to your normal line of work, another factor is your ability to work at all.
+If you cannot return to your normal line of work, another factor considered is your ability to work at all.